 | Needs-based funding model (2019) | FAO found funding levels insufficient to cover actual service costs for most families | Partial |

 The Ontario Human Rights Commission (OHRC) has previously investigated access to autism services in Ontario.
-The OHRC has found that children with autism face systemic barriers to services that amount to disability discrimination, and has called for a rights-based approach to OAP design and funding.
+The OHRC has raised concerns that children with autism face systemic barriers that may constitute disability discrimination, and has called for a rights-based approach to OAP design and funding.

 Carroll v.
 Ontario case overview →Ontario autism families and advocacy organizations have consistently demanded: